ProtoSchool/protoschool.github.io/scripts/README.md

 Data is fetched and processed, allowing you to see the statistics noted above, but is not saved into the JSON files.

-By passing `--dry-run=false` will change to `false` and data will be fetched and saved (used in CI).
+Passing `--dry-run=false` will change this value to `false` and data will be fetched and saved (used in CI).

-The default value `true` means that the default command will not make any changes.
-In "production" we need to specify `--dry-run=false` to make the needed changes.
+The default value `true` means that the default command will not make any changes to event listings or newsletter subscriptions.
+In "production" we specify `--dry-run=false` to make the necessary changes.

 ### `npm run scripts:googleapis-generate-token`